 Malaria spreads through infected mosquitoes.
 Travellers should also take steps to avoid mosquito bites and take antimalarials.

 There is a risk of yellow fever in Uganda.
-All travellers over the age of nine months must be vaccinated for entry.
+All travellers over the age of one year must be vaccinated for entry.

 The PHAC recommends travellers planning on visiting certain parts of Uganda during the dry season (December – June) receive a meningitis vaccine.